In the USA order online by clicking Loreto Publications

 earliest title pages dated 1852 (Vol. I), 1854 (NT).
 A frequently-reprinted

-edition, and the exemplar used for modern reproductions.
-Contains unique changes to NT
+edition, and the exemplar used for modern

-renderings.
-Fine extra-gilt covers and
+to NT renderings.
+Fine extra-gilt covers

-spine relaid with original gilt panels except for
+and spine relaid with original gilt panels except for

 gilt title labels.
 Inner gilt dentelles;